Skip to main content

 • require - SSL/TLS encryption enabled, but server certificate is not verified.

 Supported databases: PostgreSQL, MySQL, MariaDB, SQL Server (not applicable to SQLite).
+The verify-ca and verify-full modes are only supported for PostgreSQL.

 [[sources]]